 College of Nursing: Commission on Collegiate Nursing Education.

-College of Pharmacy: Accreditation Council for Pharmacy Education.
+College of Pharmacy: American Council on Pharmaceutical Education.

 Arnold School of Public Health: American Boards of Examiners in Speech Pathology and Audiology of the American Speech and Hearing Association, Council on Education for Public Health, National Council for Accreditation of Teacher Education, National Association of State Directors of Teacher Education and Certification.